camilalourencos/camila-lourenco-tictactoe/NOTES.md

 # Podmodoro 1 🍅:
 - Should return the player 1 name as “X”✅
-- Should return the player 2 name as  "O"
+- Should return the player 2 name as  "O"✅
+- Should return true if board is created

 # Domain: